Creating and Running Symfony Projects

 1

-Navigate to your newly created project directory and use Composer to create a Symfony project based on the
+Change into your newly created directory and use Composer to bootstrap a Symfony project skeleton based on

 website-skeleton